26 Best Brisbane Lookouts - In and Around the City

 Victoria Bridge

 Victoria Bridge connects cars and pedestrians from Queen Street in the Central Business District to the centre of South Bank.
-From the bridge, you will be able to admire the Wheel of Brisbane located on the South Bank side, and Kurilpa Bridge, which is a bit further down the river.
+From the bridge, you can admire the Wheel of Brisbane located on the South Bank side, and Kurilpa Bridge, which is a bit further down the river.

 As this is a shared bridge with vehicles, it is a bit less enjoyable than the pedestrian-only Goodwill and Kurilpa Bridges.
 Regardless, if you are in the area, the bridge provides a different perspective of the city as you pass over it.